uiowa/uiowa/webforms/Advanced webform configuration/advanced webform configuration.md

 5. Select *Conditions* at the top of the *Edit* menu.
 6. Add your conditions and then click the *Save* conditions button at the bottom of the page.

-## An example of conditional fields.
+## An example of conditional fields:

 Suppose you have a webform with a radio field title "Person type" with the options *Faculty*, *Staff*, and *Student* and a radio field titled *Student classification* with the options *Freshman, Sophomore, Junior, and Senior.*
 If the user selects the "Person Type" Student, you want to know what their classification is (freshman, sophomore, junior, or senior).
 However, you do not want to display the "Student classification" field to users who identify as *Faculty* or *Staff.*